For every patch that is uploaded to the Gerrit review server, a number of tests are run automatically using GitLab CI.

 You might want to run the script with the -h option to get up-to-date information about system requirements:

-All examples expect to be executed from a git cloned working directory of master (as described in Top-level objects).
+All examples expect to be executed from a git cloned working directory of TYPO3 CMS main branch (as described in Top-level objects).

 Running the script or a specific command line argument combination for the first time will take some time, because all necessary prerequisites for the docker images need to be fetched.
 The next runs should be faster.